jacktslau/producer-consumer/README.md

 Here is the different implementation in each version:
 * [[0.3.0]()] using Ruby build-in Queue, data stored in ram, Producers and Consumers all implemented in a single Sinatra web service.
-* [[0.4.0]()] using Ruby build-in Queue, data stored in Redis, Producers and Consumers all implemented in a single Sinatra web service.
+* [[0.4.0]()] using Ruby build-in Queue, data stored in MongoDB, Producers and Consumers all implemented in a single Sinatra web service.
-* [[0.5.0]()] using Apache Kafka as Queue, data stored in Redis, Producers and Consumers are separated into two servers.
+* [[0.5.0]()] using Apache Kafka as Queue, data stored in MongoDB, Producers and Consumers are separated into two servers.

 Please refer to the [CHANGELOG](./CHANGELOG) for details